 “Numbers matter, and are one way to assess progress.
-Other important ways include engagement, sense of belonging, multi-dimensional representation and buy in,” she said.
+Other important ways include engagement, sense of belonging, multi-dimensional representation and buy in,” she added.

-Other common mistakes include focusing on the goal, rather than the steps it takes to reach the goal, and failing to realize that every solution does not have to scale, Warren said.
+According to Warren, other common mistakes include focusing on the goal, rather than the steps it takes to reach the goal, and failing to realize that every solution does not have to scale.

 An in-depth analysis of diversity, equity, and inclusion in the technology industry.